appvia/krane/README.md

 docker-compose ps
 ```

-To stop _Krane_ and its dependecy services:
+To stop _Krane_ and its dependency services:
 ```
 docker-compose down
 ```